 PART I & PART II VACANCIES Summer placements (June 2019 start) Fluid is a London based architectural and urban design practice specialising in participatory processes and place-making.
 We are looking for talented and highly motivated Part I and Part II architectural assistants with experience of working in an architectural practice.
 The successful candidate will have […]

 We are excited to announce that we have been appointed by the Westway Trust to work with the Westway communities to agree a vision for the future.
 We are committed to a collaborative process to explore issues and ideas to deliver improvements in the short, medium and long term.
 There are no pre-fixed ideas or outcomes.

-From all of us at Fluid and Soundings to all we have worked and collaborated with we wish you a happy, prosperous and special 2017, and look forward to further projects in the New Year!
+From all of us at Fluid and Soundings to all we have worked and collaborated with in 2018 we wish you a great break and a happy, prosperous and special 2019!

 Since 1949 World Town Planning Day has been a special day to recognise and promote the role of planning globally and to celebrate how we shape the places where we live, work and play.

 To celebrate, Fluid and Soundings have taken the time to consider the importance of planning and shaping places with communities with the statement, “We shape places with the community because…”.